StevenDeFalco/predictMLB/README.md

 ### [@predictMLB on Twitter](https://twitter.com/predictmlb)
 ### Summer project 2023

 Twitter bot that publishs MLB game predictions made by a machine learning model trained on historical MLB data.
-The bot tweets it's results from yesterday each morning at ~ 09:30 NY time and tweets individual game predictions with the best live odds ~ 1 hour before the each game's start.
+The bot tweets it's results from yesterday each morning at ~ 09:30 NY time and tweets a list of all game predictions at 09:45 NY time in as few tweets as possible.

 ## Data Retrieval and Processing